-In my continuing education courses for physical therapists and physical therapist assistants, I teach a comprehensive, detailed and holistic hands-on exam to screen for all possible causes of dizziness, vertigo and imbalance – and we include a screen for adrenal fatigue.
+In my continuing education courses for physical therapists and physical therapist assistants, I teach a comprehensive, detailed and unique hands-on exam that I have developed to screen for all possible causes of dizziness, vertigo and imbalance – and we include a screen for adrenal fatigue.
 We screen for adrenal fatigue because it can cause dizziness with standing.

-During my PT CEU courses, those in attendance not only have a chance to learn the techniques to assess for this type of imbalance, and they also act as a model patient for their colleagues to practice their new exam skills.
+During my Physical Therapy (PT) CEU courses, the professionals in attendance learn the techniques to assess for this type of imbalance, and they also act as a model patient for their colleagues to practice their new exam skills.

 In the Vital Sign lab and Oculomotor lab practice sessions, I often hear people exclaiming: “Does Everyone Have Adrenal Fatigue?”

-The majority of my colleagues who are enrolled in my continuing education courses screen positive for adrenal fatigue or adrenal weakness.
+The majority of my colleagues who are enrolled in my PT continuing education courses screen positive for adrenal fatigue, or adrenal weakness.
 My response is that all those who show signs of adrenal fatigue need to take a vacation!